sjwines/hourofai/forest/forest3.md

 ---

-Run the program several times.
+- :binoculars: Run the program several times.

 What do you notice about the data sprite's location each time you run the program?